marcdotson/modeling-heterogeneity/Data/Survey.md

 ## Screener

-*Q1.1* Which of the following do you plan to purchase in the next 6 months?
+*Q1.1* Which of the following do you plan to purchase or lease in the next 6 months?
 Select all that apply.

 **\[MULTI-SELECT.
 RANDOMIZE PUNCHES 1-4.
 TERMINATE IF PUNCH 1 NOT SELECTED.\]**